avan06/PS4CheaterNeo/README.md

 - Editing cheat values in UpDown can be automatically written to PS4 when CheatCellDirtyValueCommit is enabled.
 (0.9.5.3)
 - Added an "`Auto Refresh` Cheat" button in the main window.
 When enabled, it will automatically reload cheat values from the PS4 at intervals specified by the `CheatAutoRefreshTimerInterval` option.
 (0.9.9.2)
 - Added support for automatically removing non-Hex characters from input Hex text.
 When you select HexView from the ToolStrip in the main window, this prevents the program from encountering Hex conversion errors.
 (0.9.9.5)
+- Added the CheatGridViewGroupByEnabled option, which allows you to enable or disable the grouping feature in CheatGridView.
+(0.9.9.6)

 ![cheat_1](assets/cheat_1.webp)
 ![cheat_2](assets/cheat_2.webp)